sonukuldeep/Docs/src/contents/Nginx.md

 tags:
   - nginx
 ogImage: ""
-description: Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
+description: Nginx is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
 ---

 # Nginx
+Nginx is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
+The software was created by Russian developer Igor Sysoev and publicly released in 2004.
+Nginx is free and open-source software, released under the terms of the 2-clause BSD license.

 ## Installation
 ```bash